-Your cat might not care that it’s 2016, but making a few New Year’s resolutions to improve her lifestyle means you’ll both enjoy the benefits.
+Making a few New Year’s resolutions to improve your cat’s lifestyle means you’ll both enjoy the benefits of a fresh start!

 Most of us make a few New Year’s resolutions — exercise more, lose weight, improve our eating habits.
 While our cats couldn’t care less if it’s a new year or not, we can also make a few resolutions for them, to help ensure their health and safety and enhance our relationship with them.

 1. If it’s been a while since your kitty has had a “once-over” at the veterinarian, make an appointment.
 Be sure to write down any questions you may have.
 If she’s over the age of seven, ask for a full blood panel and urinalysis.

 2. Vaccinations are a hot-button topic.
 Protocols have changed over the years and your cat’s lifestyle is a big factor in determining which vaccinations she needs.
 For example, an inside-only cat or one that has health problems should be minimally vaccinated, if at all.
 As your vet about titers instead of annual boosters.

 3. Read the labels on the cat foods you buy and investigate the ingredients.
 Is this the best nutrition you can provide?
 Consider eliminating or reducing low-end kibble – it’s a big cause of obesity, diabetes, and urinary problems.
 Feed a variety of high quality whole meat-based foods to prevent finickiness and to avoid any deficiencies.

 4. Make daily time for play.
 Playing keeps your cat physically fit and mentally stimulated, redirects her energy in a constructive way, and helps prevent obesity.
 A high-energy kitty can benefit from clicker training and even agility.
 Regular daytime play can help your cat sleep through the night.